mohamedsalama677/Basics-for-gen-AI/section_1_livekit_voice_agent/README.md

 to answer directly or call the `get_order_status` tool, then TTS speaks the reply.
 While TTS is playing, VAD keeps listening — so if the user talks over the agent, the current response is interrupted and a new turn begins.

+> **LLM choice note.** The initial design used Gemini 2.5 Flash via
+> `livekit-plugins-google`, but its free-tier per-minute request cap (5 RPM)
+> throttles a voice conversation immediately.
+Swapping to **Groq's
+> Llama-3.3-70b** (via `livekit-plugins-openai` with Groq's OpenAI-compatible
+> endpoint) gives 30 RPM and lower latency for free — a much better fit for a
+> real-time voice loop.
+The rest of the pipeline is untouched, which is
+> exactly the vendor-decoupling story the bonus (1.2) is testing.

 ## Setup